 Step 2: Create a Budget Like a Wedding Planner

 After analyzing the budget, a wedding planner would usually meet with a couple to develop a vision of the dream wedding and ceremony.
 Since you are the wedding planner, this step is where you think about your dream wedding and make a more accurate budget and projection of spending for each category.
 Your dream and your budget will come face to face.
 A wedding planner has a very creative task to bring creative design together with creative financing to make it all happen the way you envision it.
 If you are your own wedding planner, the task is all yours.

-Wedding Planner Step 3: Choose a Wedding Venue
+Step 3: Choose a Venue Like a Wedding Planner

 Touring a wedding venue is one of the most exciting steps of the process next to trying on wedding dresses, and can help to gain inspiration for your wedding theme.
 Upon touring a wedding venue, you usually view examples of themed décor, and speak directly with designers that can help you brainstorm ideas.
 A wedding venue with an in-house design team can ensure that you meet the requirements of your budget and the success of your event.